ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 $ docker run -v /tmp/filebeat.yml:/usr/share/filebeat/filebeat.yml -v ballerina.log:/usr/share/filebeat/ballerina.log --link logstash:logstash docker.elastic.co/beats/filebeat:6.2.2
 ```

-*Note:* `-v` flag is used for bind mounting, where the container will read the file from the host machine.
+The `-v` flag is used for bind mounting, where the container will read the file from the host machine.
 Hence bind mounting the configuration file and log file means that Filebeat container should be set up in the same
 host where the log file is being generated.